 Silke has a background in museums and heritage conservation.
 From 2004 she led a team of museums educators at the multimedia history exhibition The Story of Berlin before moving to New Zealand in 2007.
-In her role she was also responsible for the development of education programmes, seminars and public programmes.

 For almost a decade she worked in management roles with Heritage New Zealand Pouhere Taonga caring for historic places.
 For 7 years she was the manager of national heritage icon Old St Paul’s, a Category 1 historic place.
 While working at Heritage New Zealand Pouhere Taonga she led significant interpretation and conservation projects.
 She also implemented new education and event opportunities for heritage buildings connecting with stakeholders in the tourism, museums, events and education sector.